 The majority of touchscreen laptops run Windows, but some run Chrome OS or even Android.
 At the time of writing, Apple hasn't yet produced a touchscreen laptop, so if you're a Mac person, you're out of luck.
 If you use your laptop for work, we generally recommend one that uses Windows as an operating system, as Chrome OS and Android are more simplistic.
 Chrome OS and Android, however, are more than sufficient for general web-browsing and media consumption.

 If you'll be using your touchscreen a lot, opt for one that's highly responsive.
 A significant lag between touching the screen and the screen response can ruin your whole usage experience.
 If you choose a laptop from a trusted brand, you'll usually find the screen is adequately responsive.
-Lesser-known brands tend to be more hit or miss.
+Lesser-known brands tend to be more hit and miss.

 You can find touchscreen laptops with screens anywhere between 11 and 17 inches.
 Those with smaller screens are ideal for use on the go or for taking with you to work or school.
 Those with larger screens are better for doing certain kinds of work (such as design work or video editing) and for media consumption.
 Remember that smaller laptops will have smaller keyboards by default, so you may find them fiddly to type on if you have large hands.